brettz9/webappfind/executable-builder/README.md

 -->
 <!--
 TODO: Add when implemented
-If one opts to tie this executable to a separate Firefox profile, this icon will show up in the task bar independent from other Firefox windows.
+If one opts to tie this executable to a separate browser profile, this icon will show up in the task bar independent from other browser windows.
 (If WebAppFind can be adapted to support XULRunner instead of Firefox, one might be able to get an even more light weight "executable" environment.)
 -->